tracksun/artdeco/Readme.markdown

   end
 end
 ```
-and your views may use the decoratored model:
+and your views may use the decorated model:

 ```ruby
 # app/views/articles/show.html.haml